sergimonserrat/Metropolis-optimisation/README.md

 | POPULATION | integer | Population of the province |
 | VESINS | list | Neighbouring provinces.
 Adjacency list of the graph |

-- Requirements.txt: list of necessary libraries and their versions
+- `Requirements.txt`: list of necessary libraries and their versions
-- README.md: this file
+- `README.md`: this file
-- Convergence.png: example plot showing how the optimiser converges
+- `Convergence.png`: example plot showing how the optimiser converges
-- Configuration.png: example of map configuration found by the optimiser
+- `Configuration.png`: example of map configuration found by the optimiser
-- Graph.png: plot showing how the provinces are connected
+- `Graph.png`: plot showing how the provinces are connected

 ## Code description
 - Create a graph with rook connectivity using libpysal.